 e.
 Aggressive Growth Funds

 Slightly on the riskier side when choosing where to invest in, the Aggressive Growth Fund is designed to make steep monetary gains.
-Though susceptible to market volatility, you may select one as per the beta (the tool to gauge the fund’s movement in comparison with the market).
+Though susceptible to market volatility, one can decide on the fund as per the beta (the tool to gauge the fund’s movement in comparison with the market).
 Example, if the market shows a beta of 1, an aggressive growth fund will reflect a higher beta, say, 1.10 or above.

 f.
 Capital Protection Funds

-If protecting your principal is your priority, Capital Protection Funds can serve the purpose while earning relatively smaller returns (12% at best).
-The fund manager invests a portion of your money in bonds or CDs and the rest in equities.
-You will not incur any loss.
-However, you need a least 3 years (closed-ended) to safeguard your money, and the returns are taxable.
+serves the purpose while earning relatively smaller returns (12% at best).
+The fund manager invests a portion of the money in bonds or Certificates of Deposits and the rest towards equities.
+Though the probability of incurring any loss is quite low, it is advised to stay invested for at least three years (closed-ended) to safeguard your money, and also the returns are taxable.

 g.
 Fixed Maturity Funds

 Many investors choose to invest towards the of the FY ends to take advantage of triple indexation, thereby bringing down tax burden.
 If uncomfortable with the debt market trends and related risks, Fixed Maturity Plans